 That wouldn’t arrive until the launch of the Nexus 7 in 2012, a 7″ tablet co-developed by Asus and Google.
 Running Android 4.1 Jelly Bean at launch, the device was a fairly large success mostly due to its price point.
 It wasn’t groundbreaking in terms of hardware or design, but at just $199, almost anyone could afford to pick up the Nexus 7 to have around the house.
 When Google and Asus followed up a year later with a refined second-generation device, it was even more successful.

-And although Google has moved away from the budget market, the Android tablet market certainly hasn’t.
-The mass adoption of tablets as third devices has slowed over the past two or three years, as phones grew larger and newer tablets began to make only minor incremental changes between generations, but if there’s one place where the target audience for tablets still exist, it’s in the budget area.
+And although Google has moved away from the tablet market, Android tablets continue to rule the budget space.
+The mass adoption of tablets as third devices has slowed over the past two or three years, as phones grew larger and newer tablets began to make only minor incremental changes between generations, but it’s still a popular tech category, especially for kids or anyone looking for a thin and light device for Netflix.
 Just like phones, cheap tablets have been getting better and better over the past two or three years.
 Devices that used to be considered “good for the price” are now simply “good,” with higher-resolution displays, faster processors, and more memory than ever before.
 The sub-$200 market has become overloaded with Android options, and it can be pretty difficult to determine which devices are good for the money and which aren’t.

 Which brings us to this guide of the best cheap Android tablets on the market in 2019.
 Whether you’re looking for a gift idea, something to keep your kids occupied in the back of a long car ride, or just a tablet to keep around the house, we have you covered with the best sub-$200 tablets money can buy today.
 Let’s take a look.